 It takes just a couple of minutes to get a self-inflating camping mat to be semi-firm.
-You might need to add a couple of breaths of air to make the mat firm enough to sleep on.
+Depending on how firm you like your camping mat you might need to add a couple of breaths of air to make the mat firm enough to sleep on.

 To understand how a self-inflating mat is made, think about how you would make a cheese toastie... only the bread is replaced by fabric and the cheese replaced by foam!
 In fact, during the early development of Thermarest® (the very first self inflating mats), inventors Jim Lea and Neil Anderson used a highly modified sandwich maker to make their first prototypes!